 Pan Seared Oven Roasted Strip Steak

-- 2 strip steaks - good quality about 1 inch thick
+- 2 New York strip steaks - 1 inch thick

 - Trim and season steaks to your taste with coarse salt and pepper.
 I use 7:2:2 (my homemade seasoning) or use a seasoning of your choice.

-- In an oven-safe pan (I used my 10-inch cast iron) over medium-high heat, melt one tablespoon of butter or use oil.
+- In an oven-safe pan over medium-high heat, melt one tablespoon of butter or use oil.
 Some prefer oil at this point due to the lower smoke point of butter, but I have never had a problem.